Visit our Re-post guidelines

 Another important consideration is that red tide sampling occurs primarily in surface water (80% surface sampling; 20% bottom sampling).
 The problem is that Karenia brevis blooms have been found to penetrate coastal waters along the bottom without surface expression until nearshore.
 This means that "negative" surface findings do not necessarily indicate the absence of a problem.

 So, What Is The Real Cause of Prolonged, Near-To-Shore Red Tide Outbreaks?

-So, back to the question: are these outbreaks entirely natural phenomena, as many health authorities, and certainly folks within the mainstream media, tourist and real estate industry, often maintain?
+So, back to the question: are these outbreaks an entirely natural phenomenon, as many health authorities, and certainly folks within the mainstream media, tourist and real estate industry, often maintain?

 The answer is a resolute and resounding NO. In April, 2009, the journal Aquatic Microbial Ecology published a groundbreaking study titled, "Grazing by Karenia brevis on Synechococcus enhances its growth rate and may help to sustain blooms," which provided the missing link in how red tide is directly fed by human, land-based activities.
 Here is the study abstract: